Your Privacy Matters to Garmin

 With Service Providers

-We share personal data with third parties who provide services — such as fulfilling orders, providing graphics and sending emails to customers — for us.
+We share data with third parties who provide services — such as fulfilling orders and sending emails to customers — for us.

 How can you share your personal data?